Recognized as one of Canada's Top 100 Employers (2017)

-Here are some of the reasons why Norton Rose Fulbright Canada LLP was selected as one of Greater Toronto's Top Employers (2016):
+Here are some of the reasons why Norton Rose Fulbright Canada LLP was selected as one of Canada's Top 100 Employers (2017) and Greater Toronto's Top Employers (2016):

 Paying it forward at Norton Rose Fulbright

 Employees at Norton Rose Fulbright are offered more than just opportunities to advance their career paths.
 They're also encouraged to pay their experience forward.

 One of the ways the law firm supports individual development is through its mentoring program.
 Michelle Gonsalves is a prime example.
 Following a summer-student stint as a Legal Assistant in 2006, she was hired to cover a maternity leave, after which she joined the firm permanently.